 You will receive a full master’s degree from the University of South Wales that demonstrates a high-order overview of Finance and Investment.

 Students will be given the opportunity to volunteer in the USW Exchange to build employability skills and gain practical experience.
-The Exchange is a new Faculty of Business & Society initiative that is seeking to connect businesses, academics and students.
+The Exchange is a Faculty of Business & Society initiative that is seeking to connect businesses, academics and students.
 Organisations who approach the Exchange seeking advice will be directed to relevant academics and students.
 Students will have the opportunity to work on client projects with the support of academics.

 A minimum 2:2 Honours degree or an equivalent international qualification may also be acceptable.